humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

 Note also that `content` is `null`, indicating that the LLM has not provided a plaintext response to the user.

-### Calling the function and appending the result
+### Calling the Function and Appending the Result

-In order to process this response from the LLM, we need to take the following steps:
+In order to process this response from the LLM we need to take the following steps:

-1. call the specified function with the provided arguments
+1. Call the specified function with the provided arguments
-2. append the result of the function call to the conversation, with the role set to `tool` and with a `tool_call_id` matching the `id` in the requested call
+2. Append the result of the function call to the conversation, with the role set to `tool` and with a `tool_call_id` matching the `id` in the requested call

-Let's modify our `run_conversation` function to call the function and append the result to the conversation, and to only print output to the console when the LLM returns a plaintext (non-function-call) response.
+Let's modify our `run_conversation` function to call the function and append the result to the conversation and only print output to the console when the LLM returns a plaintext (non-function-call) response.

 Full code for this section can be found in [solutions/02-calling-the-function.py](solutions/02-calling-the-function.py)